NVIDIA/RTX-AI-Toolkit/llm-deployment/vLLM_deployment.md

     docker run --rm --gpus all -v /home/nvidia/codealpaca-merged:/model -p 8000:8000 --env "TRANSFORMERS_OFFLINE=1" --env "HF_DATASET_OFFLINE=1" --name vllm-openai --ipc=host vllm/vllm-openai:latest --model="/model"
 </pre>

-This starts the vLLM openAI on the Linux host and starts the inference server on port 8000.
+This starts the vLLM OpenAI web server on the Linux host and starts the inference server on port 8000.

 > You can also start the docker in a detached mode by using the `-d` flag in the `docker run` command to run the container in the background.
 Check the status of the container by running the `docker ps` command and detailed logs can be accessed using `docker logs vllm-openai`.

 ### 2. Test inference

-Note the IP address of your host with the vLLM OpenAI server and connect to the inference server using the openai-python library, either on the same host or remotely.
-We pass the IP address and port as the base_url for the openAI Python client to use.
+Note the IP address of your host with the vLLM OpenAI server and connect to the inference server using the OpenAI-Python library, either on the same host or remotely.
+We pass the IP address and port as the base_url for the OpenAI Python client to use.

 <pre>
 from openai import OpenAI